skyghis/j-interop-ng/README.md

 # J-Interop-ng

+> ⚠️
+> Recent Windows update break the WMI Query capability of this library.
+> I will no longer actively maintain this library.

+> ℹ️
+> I found the great Python 3 library [cesbit/aiowmi](https://github.com/cesbit/aiowmi) as replacement.
+> I don't have the time or level to convert Python3 code to Java, but I can help if needed.

 Implementation of DCOM wire protocol (MSRPC) to enable development of Pure Bi-Directional, Non-Native Java applications which can interoperate with any COM component.
 The implementation is itself purely in Java and does **not** use JNI to provide COM access.